Board of Directors

 When I retired my wife and I moved to Olympia.
 We are enjoying getting to know the area and discovering new fishing spots.
 These days I spend as much time in front of my fly tying vise as I do fishing, but I hope to change that in this new year.

-Bruce began fly fishing in his home New Jersey.
-While attending grad school at Humboldt State University he took advantage of some casting classes to improve his techniques.
-This led to some great Sierra trout streams and all over the Olympic Peninsula..
-He mostly enjoys Alpine lake fishing.
+Bruce got his introduction to fly fishing in his home state of New Jersey.
+While attending grad school at Humboldt State University (now Cal Poly Humboldt) he took advantage of some casting classes to improve his techniques and he also took an introductory fly tying class.
+This led to some great fishing experiences in the Sierras and all over the Pacific Northwest.
+He mostly enjoys alpine lake fishing.
 But don’t let that fool you – his family in Florida will attest to Bruce fishing their southern salt water.

 Webmaster – Vic Andrade